 What to look for when choosing a care home

 The UK care homes sector is worth almost £16 billion a year, with around 410,000 people currently in living in 11,300 care homes.
-With these kind of numbers, finding the right care home can sometimes feel like a needle in a haystack with so many practical and emotional considerations to take into account – location, cost, care quality and standards.
-The nature and quality of care your loved one receives will have a huge impact on their health and happiness so it’s important to take time to choose carefully.
+With these kind of numbers, finding the right care home can sometimes feel like finding a needle in a haystack with so many practical and emotional considerations to take into account – location, cost, care quality and standards.
+The nature and quality of care your loved one receives will have a huge impact on their health and happiness so it’s important to take the time to choose carefully.
 We hope these simple steps will help to steer you in the right direction.

 What kind of care is needed?